ThomasJejkal/schema-test/README.md

 # schema-test
-A test repository for testing json-schema-check-action
+A test repository for testing json-schema-check-action.